maddenp/iotaa/README.md

 ## Important Notes

 - Tasks yielding the same name are deemed identical by `iotaa`, which will add just one to the task graph for execution, discarding the rest.
-Be sure that distinct tasks `yield` distinct names, and sssume that `iotaa` may replace any task with another yielding the same name.
+Be sure that distinct tasks `yield` distinct names.
-- The following keyword arguments to task functions are reserved: They are consumed by `iotaa`, not passed on to task functions, and should not appear in task function's argument lists.
+- The following keyword arguments to task functions are reserved.
+They need only be provided when calling the root function of a task graph from outside `iotaa`, not when calling a task function as a requirement inside a decorated `@task`, `@tasks`, or `@external` function.
+They are consumed by `iotaa`, not passed on to task functions, and should not appear in task functions' argument lists.
+Since they do not appear in argument lists, linter complaints may need to be suppressed at some call sites.
-    - `dry_run`: Instructs `iotaa` not to run the imperative logic in a `@task` function.
+    - `dry_run`: Instructs `iotaa` not to run the action logic in a `@task` function.
 Defaults to `False`.
-This argument is passed automatically by the `iotaa` CLI when the `--dry-run` switch is used.
-For dry-run mode to work correctly, ensure that any statements affecting external state execute only after the final `yield` statement in a task function's body.
+Passed automatically by the `iotaa` CLI when the `--dry-run` switch is specified.
+For dry-run mode to work correctly, ensure that any statements affecting external state execute only after the final `yield` statement.
     - `log`: Provides a custom Python `Logger` object for `iotaa` to use.
 Defaults to the Python root logger.
-Its use may require suppression of a linter warning at the call site.
 Task functions may access the in-use `iotaa` logger via the `iotaa.log` object.
     - `threads`: Specifies the number of concurrent threads to use.
-Defaults to 0.
-- Since non-`yield` statements preceding the final `yield` statement may be executed at any time, and potentially multiple times, be sure that such statements are idempotent and do not produce side effects, unless such side effects are required.
+Defaults to 0 (i.e. execute tasks in the main Python thread).
 - Workflows may be invoked repeatedly, potentially making further progress with each invocation, depending on readiness of external requirements.
-Since task functions' assets are checked for readiness before their requirements are checked or their post-`yield` statements are executed, completed work is never repeated (i.e. tasks are idempotent) -- unless the asset becomes not-ready via external means.
+Since task functions' assets are checked for readiness before their requirements are checked or their post-`yield` statements are executed, completed work is never repeated (i.e. tasks are idempotent), unless the asset becomes not-ready via external means.
 For example, one might notice that an asset is incorrect, remove it, fix the workflow code, then re-run the workflow: `iotaa` would perform whatever work is necessary to re-ready the asset, but nothing more.

 ## Demo